Harsh-Aakoliya/ml-preprocessor/README.md

 ## Conclusion

 The Preprocessor Python package provides a simple and effective way to preprocess data for machine learning projects.
 It includes various methods for data cleaning, scaling, encoding, and compression.
-It can save a lot of time and effort for data scientists and machine learning engineers.
+It can save a lot of time and effort for data scientists as well as machine learning engineers.